Nukesor/webhook-server/README.md

 This can be either done by your proxy web server (nginx, apache, caddy) or directly in the application.
 Otherwise your credentials or your template payload could leak to anybody listening.

-An example cert and key can be created like this `openssl req -nodes -new -x509 -keyout test.pem -out test.pem` If you need a password input for the private key, please create an issue or PR (much appreciated).
+An example cert and key can be created like this `openssl req -nodes -new -x509 -keyout test.pem -out test.pem`.
+If you need a password input for the private key, please create an issue or PR (much appreciated).